isb-cgc/readthedocs/docs/source/sections/BigQuery.rst

 In this section, you'll learn how to:

-* Find BigQuery on the Google Cloud Platform,
+*Find BigQuery on the Google Cloud Platform
-* Get started using BigQuery
+*Get started using BigQuery
-* Link ISB-CGC open-access BigQuery tables to your Google Cloud Project.
+*Link ISB-CGC open-access BigQuery tables to your Google Cloud Project

 .. toctree::
    :hidden:
-   :maxdepth: 2
+   :maxdepth: 1

    progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery
    bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform